DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

 # Boot from the usb

-This is BIOS/MBR setup as I am running on and old thinkpad with a busted screen, plus I like the simplicity of it.</br>
+This is BIOS/MBR setup as I am running on an old thinkpad with a busted screen, plus I like the simplicity of it.</br>
 So if theres boot menu option choose non-uefi.